MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

 The api can sometimes stop working and not return any json.
 On revalidate the page wouldnt display any content.
 This means we need to cache the last working data and use this if the api goes down!
 With getstatic props we can get the content at build time and then revalidate but we would need to then handle if the api breaks using a package as we cant make a call to an api we create.
+This way it will always be faster.
 With getserversideprops we can get the content and use revalidate so it works like getstaticprops.
 We can handle caching the last working result from the api with an api we create to make to request the data.
+Its just getserverside is always slower

 getstaticprops - gets data at build time getserversideprops - gets data at request time.